 What is Basal Metabolic rate (BMR)?

 Your basal metabolic rate is not the amount of calories you should consume daily.
-However, you will need your BMR to work out your daily calorie intake.
+However, you will need to know your BMR to calculate your daily calorie intake.

-How do I find out my basal metabolic rate (BMR)?
+How can I determine my basal metabolic rate (BMR)?

 Note: The following information is not medical advice.
 The equations below determine a close approximation of the amount of calories a person should consume based on their age, height, weight and activity level.
-We encourage you to speak to your GP or a qualified dietician for further advice on daily calorie intake.
+We encourage you to consult your GP or a qualified dietician for further advice on your daily calorie intake.

 To work out your BMR and recommended daily intake of calories, you will need: